szapp/Ninja/README.md

 - [Grep](http://gnuwin32.sourceforge.net/packages/grep.htm)
 - [BinUtils](https://sourceforge.net/projects/mingw/files/MinGW/Base/binutils/) for `objdump`

-All binaries of the listed software must be added to your `PATH`.
+All binaries of the listed software must be added to your `PATH` environment variable.

-# Assembling
+## Assembling

-**This is purely for people who want to contribute to this project.
-There is otherwise *no need to assemble Ninja yourself* as the latest build is always available for download.**
-Nevertheless, the required resource file `iklg.data` is not included in this repository.
-Without it building is not possible.

 Building Ninja consists of a cascade of assembling the core and assembling the DLL wrapper.
 First, the core is assembled into binary files.
-These are then read and included when assembling the wrapper which is then finally linked into a DLL.
+These are then included when assembling the wrapper which is then finally linked into a DLL.

 The reason for this compartmentalization is to separate core and wrapper and to avoid slow absolute (eax) jumps within the executed code by injecting it into the executable at fixed addresses to make use of relative jumps to addresses